cfinnegan-nr/automated_test_cases/README.md

 This project is built around a general use case for Investigator Gub.
 Hence, the test case must be linked to a specifc EPIC Issue Type in JIRA.

+The `zfj_import_config.json` file included in the project directory is a mapping file for the Zephyr Squad Internal Import utilty that automaticaly maps the fields in the EXCEL file to the fields in Zephyr Squad.
+It is a option configuration but is very helpful in avoiding unnecessary manual mapping for each import.

 For other projects the code can be amended to suit the specific project requirements.